 Calling all pesto lovers!
 You've got to try this Cheesy Pest Bread!
-If you love pesto then I'm sure you already use pesto with pasta and on pizza and probably as a sandwich spread, but how about baked right into a crusty loaf of bread?
+If you love pesto then I'm sure you already use pesto with pasta and on pizza and probably even on grilled cheese sandwiches, but how about baked right into a crusty loaf of bread?

 I've been eating this bread alongside salads, with pasta topped with marinara sauce and as a savory treat all by itself.

 This bread is rolled out like a sweet roll and filled with pesto and Parmesan cheese.
 It's then rolled into a log, shaped into an "S" and sliced across the top so all the deliciousness is exposed while it's baking.
 Not only is this Cheesy Pesto Bread delicious, it's also gorgeous.